rolling-scopes-school/tasks/stage1/modules/clean-code/materials/commits.md

   init: start mentor-dashboard task
   ```

-- `feat`: – is used for adding a new feature (added zoom, added footer, updated product card etc.)
+- `feat`: is used when adding a new feature (added zoom, added footer, updated product card etc.)

   **Examples:**